 Impressions let you know how many eyes are seeing your ads.
 They’re important to brands because they measure how often ads are served for the search terms triggered by shoppers.
 Anyone looking to increase brand recognition will want their ads to be served more frequently.
 For Amazon DSP ads, which are disseminated widely outside of Amazon to bring shoppers in, impressions are especially important.

 Click-Through Rate (CTR)

 CTRs measure the number of clicks advertisers receive on their ads per number of impressions.
 For products that have a high conversion rate but not enough traffic, an improved CTR is key.
-Brands that have a high CTR but low conversions probably want to focus on improving their content, as customers aren’t finding what they need on the page to lead them to a sale.
+Brands that have a high CTR but low conversions probably want to focus on improving their content, as customers aren’t finding what they need on the product detail page to lead them to a sale.

 Cost Per Click (CPC)